 Education

 Takeaki completed the entire Suzuki Flute Book studies under the guidance and instructions of the founder of the Suzuki Flute Method, Mr. Toshio Takahashi.
-He has also completed the Suzuki Method Flute Teacher Training 1A and 1B with the Suzuki Association of the Americas.
-He received his Music Performance Diplomas in Flute Performance (FTCL and LTCL with Distinction) from the Trinity College London.
-Takeaki has an M.D. from the Yokohama City University School of Medicine in Yokohama Japan and a PhD in Medicine, from Yokohama City University Graduate School.
+He has also completed the Suzuki Method Flute Teacher Training, Levels 1A and 1B, with the Suzuki Association of the Americas.
+He received his Music Performance Diplomas in Flute Performance (FTCL and LTCL with Distinction) from Trinity College London.
+Takeaki has an M.D. from the Yokohama City University School of Medicine in Yokohama, Japan, and a PhD in Medicine from Yokohama City University Graduate School.

 Performance and Teaching Experience

 Takeaki has been performing on stages around the world since the age of 10 in countries such as the United States, Canada, New Zealand, Japan, and Taiwan.
-A number of these were Suzuki concert tours and conferences where Takeaki both performed and demonstrated the technique of Suzuki flute.
+A number of these events were Suzuki concert tours and conferences, where Takeaki both performed and demonstrated the Suzuki flute technique.

-In 2014 Takeaki won the Premier Prix from the Concours International de Musique et d’Art Dramatique Leopold Bellan in Paris, France.
-In 2013, he won First Prize and Best Performance Award from the American Protégé International Concerto Competition and First Prize from the American Protégé International Flute Competition at Carnegie Hall, New York in 2012.
+In 2014, Takeaki won the Premier Prix from the Concours International de Musique et d’Art Dramatique Leopold Bellan in Paris, France.
+In 2013, he won First Prize and the Best Performance Award from the American Protégé International Concerto Competition, as well as First Prize from the American Protégé International Flute Competition, held at Carnegie Hall in New York in 2012.
 He has also received the Most Distinguished Musician Award and Special Mention from the 20th IBLA Grand Prize International Music Competition in 2011 in Italy.

-Takeaki has been invited as a guest lecturer, instructor, and masterclass teacher for institutions such as The International Academy of the Suzuki Method in Matsumoto, Japan, the 35th Annual National Flute Association Convention in Pittsburgh, Pennsylvania, the Annual Conference of Suzuki Teachers in Hamamastu, Japan, and many others.
-He is a professor of flute at The International Academy of the Suzuki Method, an authorized Suzuki Flute Teacher Trainer by the Talent Education Research Institute, a faculty member for SAGWA Flute Institute, and a faculty member at Westmoreland Suzuki School of Music.
+Takeaki has been invited as a guest lecturer, instructor, and masterclass teacher to institutions such as The International Academy of the Suzuki Method in Matsumoto, Japan; the 35th Annual National Flute Association Convention in Pittsburgh, Pennsylvania; the Annual Conference of Suzuki Teachers in Hamamatsu, Japan; and many others.
+He is a professor of flute at The International Academy of the Suzuki Method, an authorized Suzuki Flute Teacher Trainer by the Talent Education Research Institute, a faculty member of the SAGWA Flute Institute, and a faculty member at the Westmoreland Suzuki School of Music.

 At Levine